Ms. Deborah R. McCarthy

 Grading:

-If you do not have a code to Skyward, you can get your access code from the office.
-All grades will be updated weekly.
-Please check Skyward for all grades.
+If you do not have a Skyward access code, you can get one from the office.
+All grades will be updated weekly, so please check Skyward for all grades.

 Grading Weight: